How would you like your students to:

 Get together with your liaison librarian and discover how collaborating with a librarian can help your students increase their information literacy proficiency.

-A major thrust of the information literacy initiative at IPFW is to expand our established train-the-trainer instruction program.
-This program is designed to equip instructors with the tools they need to integrate information literacy into their courses.
+We are happy to present a train-the-trainer instruction program designed to equip instructors with the tools they need to integrate information literacy into their courses.

 Our coordinated program of in-class library instruction is designed to meet the information needs of students in upper-level courses.
 One or more in-class sessions should be scheduled when your students need to learn to use specific library resources to complete a research assignment.
 The best time is when students have received their assignment and are ready to begin research.